hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

 <img src="../img/gene_boxplots.png" width="600">
 </p>

-We will explore how to customize the order of samples on the x-axis for these boxplots in the next lesson.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*